tytoalba25/doodle-chat/README.md

 Due to the formatting of XML backups, in order to run multiple trackers they must be run in seperate folders

 To run the Client, use:
-	java Client <-v> <tracker-address>
+	java Client [v] [tracker-address]
-Where <-v> enables verbose mode
+Where [-v] enables verbose mode
-Where <tracker-address> is the address where the Client should find the Tracker in the form <ip>:<port>
+Where [tracker-address] is the optional address where the Client should find the Tracker in the form <ip>:<port>

 =====
 Usage
 =====
-When the Tracker launches it will display where it can be contacted by any Clients.
+When the Tracker launches, the server administrator will be prompted to enter any other known trackers into the console, this will then contact the trackers (provided they've completed this step).
+Both trackers will then be aware of eachother.
+It will then display where it can be contacted by any Clients.
 After this it will simply display any connections and its request/response.

 The Client has many more interactions than the Tracker.
 First it will request a display name to be used.
 From there the Client can talk to the Tracker in order to:
 	Get a list of available channels